 Blood and urine tests provide information about vitamin D and calcium levels and may help your doctor or dietician recommend doses of vitamin D and calcium supplements, if they are needed.
 Vitamin D levels (25-hydroxyvitamin D) should be checked annually.

 Do weight-bearing exercises and stretches

-Weight-bearing exercises recommended by your doctor or physical therapist can help your bones stay strong for a longer period of time.
+Weight-bearing exercises recommended by your doctor or physical therapist (such as walking and standing as tolerated; not to be confused with weight-lifting exercises) can help your bones stay strong for a longer period of time.
 Starting when you are young, your muscles and joints should be stretched 4 to 6 times a week.
 This can help delay and minimize your joints becoming locked in one position (contractures).
 Ask your doctor and physical therapist about helpful stretches and exercises to do.